ShogunPanda/dante/README.md

 ### Creating pages and files

 Simply create all file needed in the `build` function in `src/build/index.ts`.
-You can use any framework you want, the predefined one is React.
+You can use any framework you want, the predefined one when using `create-dante-site my-site` is React.

 We strongly recommend to use the `createFile` function exported from `dante` to create file as it will take care of replacing `$hash` in the file name with the actual file hash.